Athletics in epic poetry: Peleus and Thetis

-In Metamorphoses 11, Jupiter learns of the prophecy about a son born from Thetis, a sea god.
+In Metamorphoses 11, Jupiter learns of the prophecy about a son born from Thetis, a sea goddess.
 The prophecy declared that the son of Thetis would achieve greater things than his father and would be considered greater than his father, which deeply frighten Jupiter.
 After the hearing the prophecy, Jupiter decided it would be best to have Peleus, Jupiter's mortal grandson, to take Thetis as a wife.
 Thus Peleus set out to find Thetis as Jupiter had suggested.
 Once Peleus found Thetis, Peleus made his advances towards her, but Thetis rejected Peleus.
 The rejected Peleus then lunged at Thetis and grabbed her around the neck.
 The two wrestled back and forth until Thetis changed into a bird.
 However, Peleus would not let go, so Thetis transformed into a tree.
 This transformation still did not work, so Thetis transformed into a tiger causing the scared Peleus to let go.
 After Thetis escaped, the dejected Peleus decided to consult the other sea gods for help.
 The sea gods told Peleus that he must bind Thetis up with chains while she slept and to hold her close until she changed back into her human form.
 Once Thetis fell asleep, Peleus approached and bound Thetis.
 Thetis attempted to free herself from Peleus grips by changing into many different forms, but nothing worked.
 Thetis finally relented and the baby Achilles was conceived.